Please select a program from my course offerings below. If you’d like a printable pdf instead, you can download one here.

 - Alignment and variability

 - Adjustments and props with biomechanical intent

 This course includes a brief homework component where teachers learn to critically evaluate a yoga related scientific study to assess methods, comprehend outcomes and determine its practical relevance in teaching.
 While slightly intimidating at first, this lesson turns out to be everyone’s favorite part!
 Please bring a journal, either electronic or paper.

 Breathing Mechanics, Somatic Principles, & Restorative Yoga

-We will delve into the motor and sensory structures of the brain and adaptive potential of the nervous system and what that means for healing, repair and pain perception.
+We will delve into the motor and sensory structures of the brain and adaptive potential of the nervous system and what that means for healing, repair, and pain perception.
 The neural benefits of asana will be highlighted, as well as the value of novel movements and variability on and off the mat.
-Finally, we will conclude our time together with plenty of practical application, incorporating the details of biomechanics and neural response discussed throughout.
+Finally, we will conclude our time together with plenty of practical application, incorporating the details of motor learning and neural response discussed throughout.
 You will leave feeling inspired, confident and ready to integrate numerous powerful techniques into your teaching and personal practice.

 - Anatomy of the brain

 - Proprioception and interoception